 Their annual income is less than half of the total yearly principal + interest payments on the loan.

 Such loans have a higher risk of default than loans to prime borrowers.
 Banks, therefore, charge higher fees to compensate them for the additional risk.
 They may have higher interest rates, greater closing costs, or require more of a down payment.

 A high-cost loan must be reported to the FDIC if its annual percentage rate or APR is more than three percentage points greater than the yield on a similar Treasury bond.
 It should also be reported if the closing costs are more than 8 percent of the loan amount.

 Types of Subprime Loans

-Interest-only loan is easier to afford because it doesn't require that any of the principal be paid for the first several years of the loan.
-Most borrowers assume they will either refinance or sell their house, before the principal needs to be repaid.
+- An interest-only loan is easier to afford because it doesn't require that any of the principal be paid for the first several years of the loan.
+Most borrowers assume they will either refinance or sell their house before the principal needs to be repaid.
 That's very dangerous because that's when the monthly payment increases.
 They usually can't afford the higher payment.
 If the value of the home drops, then they can't qualify for a refinance.
 They can’t sell the house either.
 In this case, they are forced to default because they can't make the higher payment.